- Mechanism

 Overview

-SS-31 (Elamipretide) peptide is a synthetic, cell-permeable compound designed to target and protect the inner mitochondrial membrane.
-It selectively binds to cardiolipin to stabilize mitochondrial structure and optimize electron transport chain function.
-By reducing reactive oxygen species (ROS) production, this peptide mitigates oxidative stress at its cellular source.
-Researchers are actively investigating its potential to treat age-related macular degeneration, acute kidney injury, and primary mitochondrial myopathies.
+The SS-31 (Elamipretide) peptide is a synthetic, cell-permeable compound engineered to target and protect the inner mitochondrial membrane.
+By selectively binding to cardiolipin, it stabilizes mitochondrial structure, optimizes the electron transport chain, and mitigates oxidative stress at its cellular source.
+Researchers are actively investigating its potential to treat highly metabolic conditions, including age-related macular degeneration, acute kidney injury, and primary mitochondrial myopathies.

 Potential Benefits

-• Mitochondrial Stabilization: Binds to cardiolipin to restore inner mitochondrial membrane integrity and improve ATP production.
+- Mitochondrial Stabilization: Binds directly to cardiolipin to restore inner mitochondrial membrane integrity and improve ATP production.

 Where to Buy SS-31 (Elamipretide)